 \section{Discretization}

-We use the particle-in-cell methods to discretize the distribution function, and finite difference methods to discretize the electrostatic potential $\phi$.
-The same structure-preserving discretizations are obtained by discretizing either the action integral or the Poisson bracket.
+We use the particle-in-cell methods to discretize the distribution function $f$ and finite difference methods to discretize the electrostatic potential $\phi$.
+Two equivalent structure-preserving phase-space discretizations are obtained by discretizing the action integral and the Poisson bracket.
 The Hamiltonian splitting method and the discrete gradient method are used for time discretizations to preserve the geometric structure and energy, respectively.
-In the following, $a^n$ and $a^{n+1}$ are approximations of $a$ at time $n\Delta t$, $(n+1)\Delta t$, respectively, $a^{n+\frac{1}{2}} = \frac{ a^{n} + a^{n+1} }{2}$, where $\Delta t$ is the time step size.
+In the following, $a^n$ and $a^{n+1}$ represent the approximations of $a$ at times $n\Delta t$ and $(n+1)\Delta t$, respectively, and $a^{n+\frac{1}{2}} = \frac{ a^{n} + a^{n+1} }{2}$, where $\Delta t$ is the time step size.